VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 > Optimizing the read-side to provide fast responses with low
 > resource utilization to queries will help you to achieve these goals.

+> **JanaPersona:** A normalized database schema can fail to provide
+> adequate response times because of the excessive table JOIN
+> operations.
+Despite advances in relational database technology, a JOIN
+> operation is still very expensive compared to a single-table read.

 An important area for consideration is the interface whereby a client such as an MVC controller action submits a query to the read-side model.

-![Figure 1][fig1]
+![Figure 2][fig2]

 **The Read-side storing data in a relational database**

-In figure 1, a client such as an MVC controller action invokes a method on a **ViewRepository** class to request the data that it needs.
+In figure 2, a client such as an MVC controller action invokes a method on a **ViewRepository** class to request the data that it needs.
 The **ViewRepository** class in turn runs a query against the de-normalized data in the database.

+> **JanaPersona:** The Repository pattern mediates between the domain
+> and data mapping layers using a collection-like interface for
+> accessing domain objects.
+For more info see Martin Fowler, Catalog of
+> Patterns of Enterprise Application Architecture,
+> [Repository][repopattern].

 The team at Contoso evaluated two approaches to implementing the **ViewRepository** class: using the **IQueryable** interface and using non-generic data access objects (DAOs).

 #### Using the **IQueryable** interface